QUESTION: What is Clinical Negligence?

 - Give you a written explanation of why your care fell below an acceptable standard.

 - If appropriate, provide an apology and let you know about disciplinary action or changes to procedures.

-A complaint will not make any financial recognition of pain and suffering, even if negligence was the cause.
-However, sometimes, the findings of a complaint can act as proof of cause and damage in a compensation claim.
-This can make the legal process faster than if you or your solicitor must gather the proof yourself.
+A complaint will not give any financial recognition of pain and suffering, even if negligence was the cause.
+However, sometimes the findings of a complaint can act as proof of cause and damage in a claim.
+This can make the legal process faster.

-A successful clinical negligence compensation claim will award you money for general damages.
+A successful clinical negligence claim will award you money for general damages.
 They ensure you are not left financially hurt because of negligent care.
-But it will not lead to an apology, disciplinary action or training for the responsible staff.
-Nor any reassurance of improvements to their service for the benefit of future patients.

-Complaints need submission within 12 months of the event, while the limit for bringing a compensation claim is three years.
+Complaints must be made within 12 months of the event, while the limit for making a claim is three years.

 How Common is Medical Negligence?